Early Childhood Teacher Preparation Course

 A standard student teaching practicum consists of a minimum of nine consecutive months and 540 classroom hours working under a qualified supervising teacher at a Montessori school selected by the student-teacher and approved by the Practicum Coordinator.
 The environment needs to provide a full complement of appropriate Montessori materials and serve the age range of the certification.
 Practicum may not precede the completion of required academics.

 A self-directed practicum is sometimes arranged when a qualified supervising teacher is unavailable.
-Approval of this two-year commitment is based on a review of the needs of the situation, giving consideration to the candidate’s prior qualifications, a written request from the head of school, and the design of an alternate program of support for the candidate.
-There is an additional $1,375 fee, and spaces for self-directed practicums are limited.
+Approval is based on a review of the needs of the situation, giving consideration to the candidate’s prior qualifications, a written request from the head of school, and the design of an alternate program of support for the candidate.
+Self-directed practicum approval is limited and requires a ten-session coaching component.
+Coaching components are charged separately.

 Tuition Information